tamapratamaongit/ci4-serversidedatatables/README.md

 Library to make server side Datatables on CodeIgniter 4 to be **more easy**

 ## Disclaimer
-This library is based on igniteddatatables
+This library is based on igniteddatatables and laravel yajra/datatables

 ## Requirements
 * Codeigniter 4.*